s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

 Wait couple of minutes, until it's had a chance to restart.

-## Configuring and using the new user

-From now on, you should start using the new user you created earlier, instead of *root*

-### Login

-SSH login as the new user, in my case 'sv':

-    ssh sv@odroid-hc2

-### Set public key for the regular user

-Then add you own public key, in my case:

-    mkdir $HOME/.ssh
-    chmod 700 $HOME/.ssh
-    echo 'ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIEOUWK5GhGu42n434IH2e6wQXrP5SzZLROdSZpEyalB6 myemail@domain.com' >> $HOME/.ssh/authorized_keys
-    chmod -R 600 $HOME/.ssh/*

-### Add sudo without a password

-With great power comes great responsibility.
-If you feel lazy and don't care about security, you set the user to not need a password for sudo.
-This is not recommended, but here's the recipe if you like living dangerously:

-    echo "$USER ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/$USER

 ### Unattended upgrades

 You can configure unattended-upgrades on ubuntu/debian systems to also update normal packages, instead of just security packages.